Do Not Leave The Scene Of The Accident

 As stated above, auto accident injuries can be latent, so you won’t know the full repercussions of an auto accident until you’ve officially had auto accident injury care and a full diagnosis.

-This leads us to the final thing you should not do following an auto accident in Florida.
+This leads us to the final thing you should not do following Florida car accidents.

 Fail To Speak With Your Insurance Company & Hire An Attorney